 For Espresso Roast, the aim is to pair well and punch through milk.

-Price point of these coffees are usually slightly lower.
-The roast level of these coffees have to be well-developed (medium to darker roast), typically to the colour that we recognised as roasted coffee beans.
+The price point of these coffees is usually slightly lower.
+The roast level of these coffees has to be well-developed (medium to darker roast), typically to the colour that we recognised as roasted coffee beans.

 Yummy Filter Coffee.

 As for Filter Roast, it's suitable for any brewing methods other than espresso.
 French Press, AeroPress, V60, Chemex, you name it.
 The aim, it's all about flavours!

 These coffees (mainly single origins) are catered entirely for BLACK COFFEE!

 If you take notice, you’ll realise that some cafes have 2 coffee grinders, one for milk coffee and the other for black coffee.

 Coffee roasters look for coffees with interesting flavours and unique characteristics for this category, like many African and Central American single origins.
 Remember the Ethiopian coffee that completely blew your mind (blueberry, strawberry, raspberry!)?

 The objective of roasting is to best preserve the flavours originated from its origin, to enhance or amplify its potential and beautiful flavours.
 Generally, coffee will be roasted on the lighter side, to avoid any additional flavours caused by roasting.

 These coffees are generally of the highest quality (zero defect), premium priced and give a 'Wow' factor to many coffee drinkers.
 It's the inspiration of us founding Blaq Coffee, and we also encourage you to drink filter coffee.It tastes amazing!